-Within the pharmaceutical industry, laboratory technicians can be employed in research and development or in production and manufacturing.
-As a result, the work can be based in a laboratory or on a production line, depending on the specific responsibilities of the role.
+Within the pharmaceutical industry, Laboratory Technicians can be employed in research and development or in production and manufacturing.
+All roles are likely to be primarily based in a laboratory.

-Laboratory technicians are expected to have a good awareness of general laboratory practices and techniques but full training is usually given on the specific tasks required for each role.
+Laboratory Technicians are expected to have a good awareness of Good Laboratory Practices (GLP) and techniques but full training is usually given on the specific tasks required for each role.